 - Click Choose next to the Host or Cluster field and select a host on which the VM replica must be registered.

 - Click Choose next to the Path field and specify a path to a location where VM replica files should be stored.

 You must point the replication job to a backup repository.
 The backup repository stores replica metadata (checksums of read data blocks) required to streamline incremental passes of the job.

-- In the Replica name suffix field, enter a suffix to append to the name of the replica.
-Veeam Backup & Replication will use the name of the primary VM with the suffix appended to register a VM replica on the target host.
+- In the Replica name suffix field, specify a suffix to append to the name of the replica.
+Veeam Backup & Replication will use the name of the primary VM with the suffix for the name of the replica VM.

 At the Job Settings step of the wizard, click Advanced to specify additional settings for the replication job.

-- Make sure the Exclude swap file blocks from processing check box is selected.
+- On the Traffic tab, make sure the Exclude swap file blocks check box is selected.

 Swap files are dynamic and change intensively between runs of a replication job.
 With this option selected, Veeam Backup & Replication will identify data blocks of the Microsoft Windows pagefile in the guest OS and exclude them from processing, which will result in increased performance and a smaller size of increments.

 - During replication, Veeam Backup & Replication compresses VM data to reduce load on the network.
 Veeam Backup & Replication offers 5 compression levels that provide different compression ratios to meet the needs of your environment: None, Dedupe-friendly, Optimal, High and Extreme.

 - Open the Notifications tab.
 Select the Send email notifications to the following recipients check box and specify the e-mail address.